[Most Recent Entries]

 for info about many of them), and the majority of the workshoppers (plus the writers-in-residence) get together every night for dinner.
 If you prefer to eat more economically, plan to bring your own cooler and/or dorm fridge.
 I'll supply a small fridge or two for use in the lobby, but that is not always enough.
 The schol-hall has an ice/water machine, a microwave, and another fridge; we supply a hot-water pot for things like tea, plus a coffee-pot or two.
 Lawrence also has many supermarkets within a few minutes' drive (or a long walk) from the hall - including a whole-foods place about a mile away - so you can stock up once you get here.Beverages:

-If you arrive during the daytime, check in at Go to the Margaret Amini hall, just up the hill from Rieger (a student-worker is on hand 24 hours).
+If you arrive during the daytime, call the number on the door to check in at Rieger (a student-worker is on hand 24 hours).
 There you'll get your keycard, key, and internet password IF YOU ASK.
 They'll have your name and room reservation info... except for those who haven't yet sent us that info.
 Be sure to let Lydia know when you plan to check in so they can have staff on hand.
-On the evening of Sunday, June 2, we'll have a get-together at about 6:00pm in the lobby of our floor of Rieger Scholarship Hall
+On the evening of Sunday, May 31, we'll have a get-together at about 6:00pm in the lobby of our floor of Rieger Scholarship Hall